MShkarbanenko/PetProject1-CV-ChessPiecesDetection/README.md

 This is my first pet project in deep learning (computer vision).
-I implemented a complete classical ml pipeline, which includes:
+I implemented a complete classical ml pipeline including:

 * Data prepartaion with custom PyTorch dataset